 There shall be an omnibus standing panel of at least seven members (the “Standing Panel”) each of whom shall possess significant relevant legal expertise in one or more of the following areas: international law, corporate governance, judicial systems, alternative dispute resolution and/or arbitration.
 Each member of the Standing Panel shall also have knowledge, developed over time, regarding the DNS and ICANN's Mission, work, policies, practices, and procedures.
 Members of the Standing Panel shall receive at a minimum, training provided by ICANN on the workings and management of the Internet’s unique identifiers.

-ICANN shall, in consultation with the global Internet community, initiate a process to establish the Standing Panel to ensure the availability of a number of IRP panelists that is sufficient to allow for the timely resolution of Disputes consistent with the Purposes of the IRP.
-The process shall provide that that the community shall nominate and select a slate of panel members and designate the Chair of the Standing Panel, subject to confirmation by the Board.
-The process shall also provide for direct involvement by the community in determining the attributes to be solicited from candidates in the call for expressions of interest and in reviewing and vetting applications from interested candidates.
+ICANN shall, in consultation with the Supporting Organizations and Advisory Committees, initiate a process to establish the Standing Panel to ensure the availability of a number of IRP panelists that is sufficient to allow for the timely resolution of Disputes consistent with the Purposes of the IRP.
+The process shall provide for the direct involvement by the Supporting Organizations and Advisory Committees in determining the desired attributes of well-qualified candidates in the call for expressions of interest.
+The process shall include a call by ICANN for expressions of interest, and ICANN shall conduct an initial review and vetting of applications from interested candidates, which will result in a pool of well-qualified candidates.
+The process shall also provide that, from the pool of well-qualified candidates, the Supporting Organizations and Advisory Committees shall nominate and select a slate of proposed panel members and designate the Chair of the Standing Panel, subject to approval or rejection by the Board.

-Appointments to the Standing Panel shall be made for a fixed term of five years with no removal except for specified cause in the nature of corruption, misuse of position, fraud or criminal activity.

-Reasonable efforts shall be taken to achieve cultural, linguistic, gender, and legal tradition diversity, and diversity by Geographic Region
+Reasonable efforts shall be taken to achieve cultural, linguistic, gender, and legal tradition diversity, and diversity by Geographic Region.

 IRP Panel